mbolam/DSWS_OpenRefine/4-cleaning.md

   - This is just the basics.
 GREL [documentation](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language) and [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes) are available on the OpenRefine wiki.

 ## Clustering
+  - OpenRefine includes a set of text clustering algorithms.
+The different algorithms are best suited for different types of applications, but I have found that navigating through the different options helps considerably when attempting to normalize data.
+  -

 ## Creating New Columns